doorkeeper-gem/doorkeeper/README.md

 - [OAuth 2.0 Token Revocation](http://tools.ietf.org/html/rfc7009)
 - [OAuth 2.0 Token Introspection](https://tools.ietf.org/html/rfc7662)

+See [list of tutorials](https://github.com/doorkeeper-gem/doorkeeper/wiki#how-tos--tutorials) in order to learn how to use the gem or integrate it with other solutions / gems.

 ## Documentation valid for `master` branch

 Please check the documentation for the version of doorkeeper you are using in: